Haram

-Acts that are haram are typically prohibited in the religious texts of the Quran, and the sunnah category of haram is the highest status of prohibition.
-If something is considered haram, it remains prohibited no matter how good the intention is or how honorable the purpose is.
+Acts that are haram are typically prohibited in the religious texts of the Quran and the sunnah category of haram is the highest status of prohibition.
+Something that is considered haram remains prohibited no matter how good the intention is or how honorable the purpose is.
 Sins, good, and meritorious acts are placed on the mizan (weighing scales) on the Day of Judgement and are weighed according to the sincerity of the doer.
 Views of different madhhabs or legal schools of thought can vary significantly regarding what is or is not haram based on the scholarly interpretation of the core religious texts (Quran and hadith).

 Overview

 Actions that are haram result in harm one way or another and are therefore considered a sin if carried out by a Muslim.

 By bringing up the word "benefit" as an opposite to "sin", verse 2:219 of the Quran clarifies that haram is that which is harmful, in opposition to that which brings benefit; therefore, sin is that which hurts others or oneself.

 An Islamic principle related to haram is that if something is prohibited or forbidden, then anything that leads to it is also considered a haram act.
 A similar principle is that the sin of haram is not limited to the person who engages in the prohibited activity, but the sin also extends to others who support the person in the activity, whether it be material or moral support.

 The five categories of الأحكام الخمسة or the hierarchy of acts from permitted to non-permitted are: